- February 3, 2016

 - Wear clothes that do not restrict your vision.

 - Use handrails where provided.

 - Be aware of overhead hazards – melting snow and icicles can form dangerous puddles that refreeze.

 Ice and black ice are always wintertime possibilities in the Peachtree State.
-If you are trying to put your life back together after a slip-and-fall accident involving ice, or if you have any questions about this topic, you can find out more by discussing it with one of the attorneys at The Mann Law Firm.
+If you are trying to put your life back together after a slip-and-fall accident or an Auto accident lawsuit, or if you have any questions about this topic, you can find out more by discussing it with one of the attorneys at The Mann Law Firm..
 We have over 50 years of experience helping people, and we can help you.
 Based in Macon, we proudly serve communities throughout Georgia.
 Contact us by calling (478) 742-3381 or by filling out our online form.